Welcome to today's edition of the Rush 24-7 podcast.

 They had this buses out there, these people's luggage on the tarmac.

-Uh, how do you clear customs without your bags?
+How do you clear customs without your bags?

-Now, what's interesting about this is that today was supposed to be the day, according to British authorities, for a um uh uh those missions of blowing up planes from London to United States in mid-air, August 16th was the day for that to happen.
+Now, what's interesting about this is that today was supposed to be the day, according to British authorities, for those missions of blowing up planes from London to the United States in mid-air.

-United Airline tickets dated uh today were found by police at the home of one of the raided addresses.
+United Airline tickets dated today were found by police at the home of one of the raided addresses.

-Well, one of the airlines targeted was united.
+One of the airlines targeted was United.

-Um's on airplanes are a dangerous thing.
+Wackos on airplanes are a dangerous thing.

-They're very frustrating, and they're out there.
+They're very frustrating and they're out there.

-You gotta feel bad for these people that were on this airplane and got thrown off of it.
+You've got to feel bad for these people that were on this airplane and got thrown off of it.

 You don't feel sorry for them?

-You don't, yeah, I've you've got to feel sorry for these people.
+Yeah, you've got to feel sorry for these people.

 This is just who knows what's in those luggage bags either.

-I mean, it's sitting out there in the hot sun, shaving cream and stuff, exploding in there all over the clothes.
+I mean, it's sitting out there in the hot sun, shaving cream and stuff exploding in there all over the clothes.

-Uh you can't put toiletries in checked luggage.
+You can't put toiletries in checked luggage?

-They got their check stuff out.
+They got their check stuff out, the checked luggage.

 Okay, it's time to start with the surreal stuff.